DSpotDevelopers/mips-test-planning/integration-test-structure.md

 ## MD Viewer View

 The MD viewer opens when clicking a MD file link.
 It contains on the left links to the headings of the document and the full content on the right.
+Clicking any of the headings on the left scrolls the full content (in the middle) to the corresponding section.
+Also, scrolling the full content down or up highlights the corresponding heading on the left.
 ## Extra

 * 404 View